 In summary, use water in your ears for earwax at your own peril.
 Whilst for some this may be a quick way to remove wax, for many, it will just push the wax further in or even worse, give birth to an infection.
 We can never be too sure of the sterility of the water we use even when boiling it.
 So why risk it?

-If you would like to have your ears Professional Cleaned using Quick, Safe, Precise & Gentle Microsuction Earwax Removal, then look no further than Hear Clinic, your Melbourne earwax removal specialists.
+If you would like to have your ears Professional Cleaned using Quick, Safe, Precise & Gentle Microsuction Earwax Removal, then look no further than Ear Suction Clinic, your Perth earwax removal specialists.

 keywords: microsuction, perth, earwax removal perth, safe earwax removal, water syringing perth